palmacas/wiki-documents/docs/Network/SenseCAP_Network/SenseCAP_M2_Multi_Platform/flash_opensource_firmware_to_m2_gateway.md

 Before you begin, you will need to install the TFTP server tool on your computer and place the firmware in the appropriate directory.

-**Step 1:** Use a Type-c cable to connect the device to the computer, and use a network cable to place the device and the computer in the same LAN.
+**Step 1:** Use a Type-C cable to connect the device to the computer, and use a network cable to place the device and the computer in the same LAN.

 **Step 2:** Connect to the device using the serial port called `USB-SERIAL CH340` with **baud rate 57600**

 **Step 3:** Restart the device.
 When the device enters uboot, **select command 2** to enter the system update.

-**Step 4:** Enter **device ip**, where the device ip network segment must be the network segment of your own network; enter **server ip**, which is the IP of your computer, and enter **the name of the firmware** to be burned (the file suffix must be included)
+**Step 4:** Enter **device ip**, where the device ip network segment must be the network segment of your own network; enter **server ip**, which is the IP of your computer, and enter **the name of the firmware** to be flashed (the file suffix must be included)

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/SenseCAP/M2_Multi-Platform/opensource3.png" alt="pir" width={800} height="auto" /></p>